Light, Form and Color

 Briolette Cut

-A diamond or gem shaped like a pear or teardrop, entirely covered in small triangular or geometric facets all the way around, lacking a flat base.
+A diamond or gemstone shaped like a teardrop, entirely covered by small triangular or geometric facets all around its surface, possessing no flat base (resembling a faceted tear).

 Chemical Composition